ShindouMihou/ShindouMihou/README.md

 - [velen](https://github.com/ShindouMihou/velen): the predecessor to [nexus](https://github.com/ShindouMihou/Nexus).
 - [rua](https://github.com/ShindouMihou/Rua): a simple rust reddit scraper.
 - [rosedb](https://github.com/ShindouMihou/RoseDB): one curious attempt at making a bad "database".
+- [flora](https://github.com/ShindouMihou/Flora): a simple, markdown-based, personal blogging platform written in svelte which used to power [my blog](https://blog.mihou.pw).

 there is more projects, but many of them are private sourced and have no plans right now to turn public... so that's all i can display for now.